mvolkmann/blog/src/meteor.md

 The only requirement is for the client to use Meteor Methods to request data changes.

-The following sequence diagram illustrates the order of these operations:
+The following sequence diagram illustrates the order of these operations.
+It assumes that Svelte is being used to implement the UI and that data retrieved from Minimongo is placed in a Svelte store.

 ![Meteor Method flow](/blog/assets/meteor-method-flow.png)